Family Lawyers Brisbane | Australian Family Lawyers

 FLM logo

-It is rare that everything goes according to plan in a family law matter; mistakes can be made and, at times, it can feel all “too hard”.
+Everything rarely goes according to plan in a family law matter; mistakes can be made and sometimes feel all “too hard”.
 Setbacks are inevitable in family law.
-To avoid setbacks in family law must knowing the goal-setting in your progress.
-The best thing to do is to make a plan for how you will cope when you don’t feel good about yourself, your ex, or how things are going with your separation and family law matter.
+To avoid setbacks in family law, you must know the goal-setting in your progress.
+The best thing to do is to plan how you will cope when you don’t feel good about yourself or your ex or how things are going with your separation and family law matters.

 – Write down a couple of people you can talk to that will encourage you to keep going.